 The Invitational Summer Institute is the centerpiece of the Northern California Writing Project’s work with teachers.
 At our Summer Institute we bring together experienced teachers from across grade levels and disciplines.
 The Summer Institute focuses on teachers sharing their knowledge about how writing can be effectively taught and used in the classroom.
 It is a truly collaborative professional learning community.

-The Summer institute believes in the value of teachers’ time, and provides a stipend for participation.
+The Summer Institute values of teachers’ time, and provides a stipend for participation.
 Most books and materials are provided, and accommodations are available to participants living beyond reasonable commuting distances.

 A Strong Research Base